grafana/faro-javascript-bundler-plugins/packages/faro-cli/README.md

 - `-z, --gzip-payload`: Gzip the HTTP payload for smaller uploads (default: false)
 - `-v, --verbose`: Enable verbose logging (default: false)
 - `-r, --recursive`: Recursively search subdirectories for source maps (default: false)
-- `-x, --max-upload-size <size>`: Maximum upload size in bytes, default is 30MB.
+- `-i, --max-upload-size <size>`: Maximum upload size in bytes, default is 30MB.
 The Faro API has a 30MB limit for individual file uploads by default.
 In special circumstances, this limit may be changed by contacting Grafana Cloud support.
+- `-x, --proxy <url>`: Proxy URL to use for cURL requests (optional)
+- `-U, --proxy-user <user:password>`: Username and password for proxy authentication (optional)

 ### Curl Command